Multi-State Employment Law Problems

 Application of DC FMLA Review:

 In this scenario, the employee is covered under the DC FMLA, but not the federal FMLA.
 As employee counts change, eligibility for future requests should continue to be reviewed.
-In an anticlimactic twist, determining applicability of employment laws requires diligence and a review of the laws themselves.
+In an anticlimactic twist, determining the applicability of employment laws requires diligence and a review of the laws themselves.
 Employers who do their homework and seek clarification when needed position themselves to avoid unnecessary liability as a result of non-compliance.

 *This article is not intended as legal advice.